pietervdvn/Lang/Parser/Readme.md

 just is used in pattern matching, to convert "(a,b) -> Maybe (a,b)" to deconstruct tuples.

+A constructor defines two functions: the constructor and deconstructor.

+E.g.

+    Either a b = Left a | Right b

+instantatiates

+    Left   : a -> Either a b
+    Left   : Either a b -> Maybe a
+    Right  : b -> Either a b
+    Right  : Either a b -> Maybe b

 ### Tilde

 Tilde acts as a cast (if convert is defined).
 E.g., for Bool is defined: